marian-nmt/marian-dev/doc/graph.md

 *Figure 1 An example of computation graph*

-In Marian, `ExpressionGraph` class is the main implementation of computation graph.
+In Marian, the `ExpressionGraph` class is the main implementation of a computation graph.
 An `ExpressionGraph` object keeps a record of data (tensors) and all operations in a directed graph consisting of `Node` objects.
 A `Node` is the basic unit of a graph.
 It can be an operation (e.g., dot()), or a tensor.
 Each operation in a graph is a `NaryNodeOp` (a child of `Node` class).